thesohannur/Java-Project/README.md

    ```bash
    git clone https://github.com/thesohannur/Java-Project.git
    ```
-2. Open the project in your favorite Java IDE.
-3. Compile and run the `Main.java` or the primary class.

-## 📌 Features

-- Modular Java classes
-- Console-based user interaction
-- Clean code structure with comments
+2. Set up backend with Spring Boot.
+3. Run the frontend using a React environment.
+4. Connect to SQL or MongoDB instance.
+5. Access the application via browser.

+## 🧑‍🤝‍🧑 Meet the Team – Team lumineX

+- **Sohan Nur** – 220041151
+- **Noshin Syara Promitee** – 220041120
+- **Tasnif Emran Ekanto** – 220041135

-## 📄 License
+## 🧾 License

-This project is for educational purposes only.
+This project is for academic use only.